 Junie's Perspective

 I have a long history of advocating for issues with a focus on equity and fairness.
 Before coming to the University of Colorado Boulder for law school, I worked for the U.N.
 Office of the High Commissioner for Human Rights in Geneva, for the U.S. Agency for International Development in the Ivory Coast (Côte d'I·voire), and I served as a White House intern in the Obama administration.
-In addition to my work on Boulder City Council and in state and national committees, I am a former precinct captain with the Boulder County Democratic Party and I am currently serving as an Area Coordinator.
+In addition to my prior work on Boulder City Council and on state and national committees, I am a former precinct captain with the Boulder County Democratic Party and I am currently serving as an Area Coordinator.
 I am also a small business owner and a family lawyer who protects families from government interference.
-Learn more about my positions on issues I look forward to being a champion for as your Colorado House District 10 representative.
+Learn more about my positions on the issues, please see below.
+If these values resonate with you, please vote to re-elect me as your champion to the Colorado State Legislature.

 Air Pollution